silvandiepen/dokkie/README.md

 # Dokkie

+### A Static site generator for your documentation without any extra code in your repository

 Dokkie gets your Readme Documentation into a page with one command.
 Don't bother doing anything else, just keep your Readme up to date and automatically generate a complete webpage out of it.

 You know, when you make a package, you create a Readme.md.
 Well, that